Setting the record straight on Barclays’ climate position

 Engaging with clients on their transition and decarbonisation efforts is at the core of our approach.

 From 2025, energy clients will be expected to be producing relevant information in relation to their transition plans or decarbonisation strategies.
-Clients’ transition plans and decarbonisation strategies will continue to be evaluated using our Client Transition Framework, which supports our evaluation of our clients’ current and expected future progress as they transition to a low carbon business model4.
+We also continue to embed our Client Transition Framework as a tool that we use to evaluate certain corporate clients’ progress towards business models aligned with the transition to a low-carbon economy.

-Does Barclays provide finance for Arctic oil and Oil Sands?
+What is Barclays approach to coal, Arctic oil and Oil Sands?

-For details on the exact scope and application of, and any exceptions to, these restrictions and how terms are defined please refer to the Climate Change Statement found at: home.barclays/sustainability/esg-resource-hub/statements-and-policy-positions
+Full details on these restrictions, please refer to the Climate Change Statement found at: home.barclays/sustainability/esg-resource-hub/statements-and-policy-positions

 Why does Barclays finance fracking?